Emissions Reduction Grant

 Preview application

-Also, if you need assistance at any point in this process, please reach out to Sandy and she’ll help you or gladly connect you with someone who can!
+If you need assistance at any point in this process, please reach out to Sandy Plett (Climate Action Coordinator for MC Canada).
+She’ll help you or gladly connect you with someone who can

 This is an opportunity to think broadly about how creation care is part of your mission and to set goals for the future.
 We require this form because most congregations find it a helpful exercise, not because your selection depends on your achievements.